 My daughter requested the same chips again the next day - 'the spicy ones, mama' - and man, I had to be resourceful - again!
 So what I did was I mixed up the spice powders from the marination mix to create a Lahori Chargha spice mix and sprinkled that over the chips.
 And it worked - phew!

-I’m thinking this mix would go so good over roast veggies too.
-Add that desi, tangy, chat-patta flavour to all the things!
+I'm thinking this mix would go so good over roast veggies too.
+Add that desi, tangy, chat-patta flavour to alllllllll the things!

 For easier reference, here's what you'd need to make the Lahori Chargha spice mix.
 This makes a really small batch, so double/triple as needed

-Hell yeah!
 Lahori Chargha will get super crispy and awesome in the airfryer too!
-And you won’t even need to bother with flipping it over.
-Around 20 minutes should suffice in the airfryer, however you will need to check and adjust the times according to your airfryer.
+Around 20-30 minutes should suffice in the air fryer, however you will need to check and adjust the times according to your air fryer.

 One of my favourite things about Lahori Chargha is it's a very versatile dish.
 It's great served with most carbohydrates (naan, roti, rice, chips, potatoes, you name it!) and alongside a good salad and sauces.
 My favourite way is alongside some sort of simple, vegetarian Pilau (like Matar Pilau), salad and chips!
 Achari Aloo are also something that would pair well with this.